-This year (5780), the first day of Shavuot will fall out on Friday, Erev Shabbat.
+This year (5782), the seventh day of Pesach will fall out on Friday, Erev Shabbat.
 We know that it is permissible to cook on Yom Tov.
 (It is nevertheless forbidden to create a new fire; rather, one may transfer a pre-existent flame lit before the onset of Yom Tov.
 It is likewise forbidden to extinguish a flame on Yom Tov, as we have discussed on several occasions.)

 When Yom Tov falls out on a Friday as it does this year, many people wish to cook on Yom Tov for the upcoming Shabbat.
 However, our Sages prohibited cooking on Yom Tov for Shabbat without placing an “Eruv Tavshilin,” which is placing (designating) bread and a cooked food on Erev Yom Tov (Thursday) for Shabbat (i.e. to be eaten on Shabbat) in order for it to be recognizable that one is not beginning to cook or bake on Yom Tov for Shabbat; rather, one is merely concluding this preparation.

 Explanation of the Above